 Meanwhile, Swiss digital currency exchange ShapeShift announced that it has bought Seattle-based KeepKey Holder LLC for an undisclosed sum.

-KeepKey makes digital wallets where currencies like bitcoin and ethereum can be stored.
+KeepKey makes digital wallets where currencies like bitcoin and distributed server processing system ethereum can be stored.
 The acquisition will pave the way for a vertical integration of KeepKey and ShapeShift, which will enable users to safely store assets on a KeepKey device, while trading these assets directly over the ShapeShift API from the device’s interface.

 “Security is of critical importance when it comes to holding and trading digital assets.
 One of our priorities has always been to make the exchange experience as safe and easy for users as possible,” Erik Voorhees, ShapeShift founder and CEO, said in a statement.